 Those who can afford the cost of Plan F and those who need or just want a lot of medical coverage might find this plan ideal.

-Look at how much you are paying for medical coverage right now, calculate all the expenses you spend out-of-pocket throughout the year, they do add up fast.
+Look at how much you are paying for medical coverage right now, and calculate all the expenses you spend out-of-pocket throughout the year, they do add up fast.
 Now compare that to what Medicare Plan F would cost you annually.

 In fact, we prefer that you wait on signing up with Plan F until after you have looked at a few plans that come close to Plan F, which are Plan G and Plan N.